 The FMT shall submit the following reports to CFCHS Forensic Coordinator and CFCHS Contract Manager as indicated below:

-Weekly Census due on the first Monday of each week.
+Monthly Census due on the 10th of each month.

 Vacancy Position Report due on the 10th of each month.

 EXHIBIT E - FMT Quarterly Outcomes due on the 10th of each quarter.